Gdoc/Admin

 This data maps an expected pathway based on what we know from how human-forest interactions evolve.

 As we explore in more detail later on, countries tend to follow a predictable development in forest cover, a U-shaped curve.8 They lose forests as populations grow and demand for agricultural land and fuel increases, but eventually, they reach the so-called ‘forest transition point’ where they begin to regrow more forests than they lose.
+This can include both natural restoration, and forest plantations, which can have very different impacts from a biodiversity perspective.

 That is what has happened in temperate regions: they have gone through a period of high deforestation rates before slowing and reversing this trend.